cyber-dojo/versioner/README.md

 - Note the runner service identity is `${CYBER_DOJO_RUNNER_IMAGE}:${CYBER_DOJO_RUNNER_TAG}`
 - Note the web service identity is `${CYBER_DOJO_WEB_IMAGE}:${CYBER_DOJO_WEB_TAG}`
-- The TAG is always the first seven chars of the SHA.
+- The TAG is currently always the first seven chars of the SHA (but in the future the tag could be based on the image digest).
-- This is because you cannot (at the time of writing) use the bash-style `${VAR:0:7}` syntax in a docker-compose.yml file so the TAG has to be in its own environment variable.

 - - - -
 Integration tests can `export` these environment variables, and use them